minoriolguin/cpsc433-munchlax-project/README.md

   wminfilled wpref wpair wsecdiff pengamemin penpracticemin pennotpaired pensection
  </p>

- Due to the random aspect of the program, to ensure that the program arrives at a complete solution, run for 10 seconds, if the prgram arrives at no complete solutions, terminate and retry until it arrives at complete
+ Due to the random aspect of the program, to ensure that the program arrives at a complete solution, run for 10 seconds, if the prgram arrives at no complete solutions, terminate and retry until it arrives at a complete solution.

 ---